Skip to content

 It will install all the dependencies and your local Typer in your local environment.

-And if you update that local Typer source code, as it is installed with --symlink (or --pth-file on Windows), when you run that Python file again, it will use the fresh version of Typer you just edited.
+And if you update that local Typer source code when you run that Python file again, it will use the fresh version of Typer you just edited.

 That way, you don't have to "install" your local version to be able to test every change.